linroger/FinanceCompendium/II. Economics/International/Economics Advance International Trade/Chapter 05 - Increasing Returns and the Gravity Equation.md

 Having the two identical countries trading is just like doubling the population L. This has no impact on the PP curve [since L does not appear in (5.6)], but it does shift the ZZ curve down [as can be seen from (5.7)].
 Therefore, the equilibrium consumption of each variety falls, from  $c_0$  to  $c_1$ , while the real wage rises, from  $(w/p)_0$  to  $(w/p)_1$ .
 Consumption falls because individuals are spreading their expenditures over more product varieties, and this raises the elasticity of demand, reducing the equilibrium prices and therefore raising real wages.
 This is a source of gain for consumers.
 But there is also a second source of gain from trade, because with the rise in L and fall in c, it can be verified from (5.9) that total product variety increases.
 That is, the sum of varieties from both countries under free trade exceeds the number in any single country before trade.

 But notice that the number of varieties produced in each country necessarily falls with the opening of trade.
-This can be seen by noting that the fall in  $(\mathrm{p / w})$ , as firms move down their average cost curve, necessarily implies that output  $y$  increases.
+This can be seen by noting that the fall in  $(\mathrm{p /w})$ , as firms move down their average cost curve, necessarily implies that output  $y$  increases.
 This means that any firm that produces both in autarky and under free trade will be selling more with trade.
 But the full-employment conditions for each economy is  $\mathrm{L} = \mathrm{N}(\alpha + \beta y)$ , where now  $\mathrm{L}$  is fixed.
 So the increase in  $y$ , as firms exploit economies of scale, necessarily implies a reduction in the number of firms in each country.
 This resolves the question raised at the beginning of the chapter: opening trade between countries indeed implies that firms must exit in each, while the remaining firms expand their output and take advantage of scale economies.

 # Evidence from the Canada-U.S. Free Trade Agreement